-After the shaking stops: check for injured or physically limited people who might have trouble evacuating the building turn off gas burners check quickly for fires, fire hazards, or spilled chemicals close the lab door as you leave bring emergency supplies (first aid kit, flashlights, etc.) to the evacuation assembly point report crucial items or hazards to the appropriate official at the evacuation assembly point do not reenter the building until the building has been declared safe for entry by trained emergency personnel • the b Depending on the time and circumstances of the earthquake, you may be asked to stay out of the building for a few minutes to a few daysor indefinitely.
-Develop long-term plans in case you cannot get back into your laboratory.
-Contact UW Office of Emergency Management for assistance in developing Business Continuity Plans.
-Here are some items to consider: Which experiments and data are your first priorities?
-Do you have plans for routine necessary tasks such as taking care of lab animals or making sure that you have enough liquid nitrogen for freezers?
+Afte r the shaking stops: Assist injured or mobility impaired people in evacuating the building Turn off gas burners and the main gas supply valve to the lab Check quickly for fires, fire hazards, or spilled chemicals Close the lab door as you leave Bring emergency supplies (first-aid kit, flashlights, etc.) to the evacuation assembly point Report crucial items or hazards to the appropriate official at the evacuation assembly point Do not re-enter the building until the building has been declared "safe" for entry by the University's Applied Technology Council (ATC)-20 assessment teams or other trained professionals. r ( Depending on the circumstances of the earthquake, you may be asked to stay out of the building for a few minutes to a few days or indefinitely.
+Develop long-term plans in case you cannot re-enter your laboratory.
+Contact UW Office of Emergency Management at 206.765.7192 for assistance in developing Business Continuity Plans.
+Here are some items to consider:

+Do you have plans for routine tasks, such as taking care of lab animals or making certain you have enough liquid nitrogen for freezers?
 (Remember that normal distribution systems may not work, so you should have your own supply.)

-Do you have backup copies of important data?
+□ Do you have backup copies of important data?